There are over 40 museums in Munich.

 Das Kartoffelmuseum (The Potato Museum) in Munich

-With a description like “The Potato Museum is the world’s only museum devoted exclusively to the potato in art…” how can I NOT visit the Potato Museum.
-Admittedly I haven’t been yet, but I’m going on the weekend.
-There are eight themed rooms ranging from history, to market scenes, to the most intriguing sounding multi-talented potato room.
+With a description like “The Potato Museum is the world’s only museum devoted exclusively to the potato in art…” There are eight themed rooms ranging from history to market scenes, to the most intriguing-sounding multi-talented potato room.
 Entrance is free.
 The Potato Museum is only open on Fridays from 9:00 – 6:00 pm and Saturdays from 11:00 – 5:00 pm.
 For further info (in German only) see Das Kartoffelmuseum.

 Bier and Oktoberfest Museum in Munich